 #14 Use the Maximum Hydration Method

 The maximum hydration method is recommended for people who tend to have excessively dry natural hair.
-It is especially designed to moisturize your natural curls properly and keep the moisture locked in.
-With the maximum hydration method, your hair will be able to retain moisture really well and become less prone to breakage, tangles, frizz or shrinkage.
-This routine has to be done everyday for a week in order to open up your hair cuticles and allow it to absorb a lot of moisture back into the hair.
+It is specially designed to moisturize your natural curls properly and keep the moisture locked in.
+With the maximum hydration method, your hair will be able to retain moisture really well and become less prone to breakage, tangles, frizz, or shrinkage.
+This routine has to be done every day for a week in order to open up your hair cuticles and allow it to absorb a lot of moisture back into the hair.
 As soon as your hair feels hydrated, then you can repeat the routine every three days.